 Calvin Coolidge (#30)

-In 1929, President Coolidge was the first president to visit Polk County.
+In 1929, President Coolidge was the second president to visit Polk County.
 He spoke at the dedication of Bok Tower Gardens and signed the guest register, which can still be seen today.
 At the bottom of the gardens’ sundial, visitors can read a line from his speech, “...dedicated and presented for the visitation of the American people.”

 Jimmy Carter (#39)